-Apache Tomcat requires additional configuration to correctly install the Workbench.
-Please consult the README.md in the war for the most up to date procedure.
+Apache Tomcat requires additional configuration to correctly install the Work- bench.
+Please consult the README.md in the war for the most up to date proce- į Note dure. bench.
+Please consult the README.md in the war for the most up to date proce-